wiseman-timelord/LlmCppPsAgent/README.md

 ### NOTICES:
 * Credit to "ggerganov" for his work on [Llama.Cpp](https://github.com/ggerganov), this program would not run without the pre-compiled "main.exe" files he/his team has kindly compiled for most themes of hardware.
-* Libraries - [LibreOpenHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) is used to gain CPU, GPU temps, this is a variation of [Open Hardware Monitor](https://openhardwaremonitor.org/), a great app for resource monitoring on system tray.
+* Library [LibreOpenHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) is used to gain CPU/GPU temps, this is a variation of [Open Hardware Monitor](https://openhardwaremonitor.org/), a great app for resource monitoring on system tray.